amoghakella/Conference-Video-Summarizer/README.md

 * Extracts text from slides with **Tesseract OCR**.
 * Detects slides containing useful graphics not captured in text.
 * Sends text + images to Claude (Anthropic API) for high-level summaries.
-* Works on entire slide decks end-to-end.
+* Works on entire conferences.

 ---